 Our mission is to design and create interactive models of science to engage young children.
 Our desire is to teach individuals ages 10 and up about the science that propel our society forward.
 We hope to help motivate children to ask questions about science.
 We also wish to stimulate their minds and get them interested in science as a whole.

-We are currently designing our projects based on information from our advisors and project partners and preparing for our initial design review on the 22nd of February.
+We are currently designing our projects based on information from our advisors and project partners and preparing for our end-of-semester design review on the 19th of April.

 Our main goal is to teach children about science through our models.
 Our desire is to teach individuals ages 10 and up about about the science that propel our society forward.
 We hope to help motivate children to ask questions about science.
 The Children's Educational Demonstrations team is currently designing three interactive models to be implemented in the Science Port lab in The Children's Museum of Indianapolis.